-- 1. By ensuring that utility services meet appropriate environmental standards so that adverse effects do not occur. - 2.
+- 1. By ensuring that utility services meet appropriate environmental standards so that adverse effects do not occurare avoided, remedied or mitigated. - 2.
 By assessing the effect of network utility services on the environment where the standards are not met.

 Explanation